Azure/azureml-examples/setup/setup-repo/README.md

     }
   }
 ```
 7. Click on Start link in Settings window and it will ask you for the github token to enter.
-New container should start in Docker desktop after you enter your PAT.
+Verify that new container should start in Docker desktop after you enter your PAT.
 8. Follow below prompts for generating all the boiler plate code.
 These prompts are for demonstration purpose only.
 You can use your own prompts also.

 ## Sample Prompts